rofehr/vdr-epg-daemon/README.md

 * integrated [tvm](https://github.com/3PO/epgd-plugin-tvm/) and [tvsp](https://github.com/chriszero/epgd-plugin-tvsp) plugin
 * epghttpd webinterface (including mostly german station logos)
 * eMail notifications via [msmtprc](https://marlam.de/msmtp) - a very simple and easy to use SMTP client
-* log to file - via [socklog-overlay](https://github.com/just-containers/socklog-overlay) with built-in log rotation
+* log to file with built-in log rotation

 ### *Note*
 The image is automatically rebuilt when any of the following sources receive an update: